microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/trainingcampaign.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In Attack simulation training in Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2, Training campaigns are a faster, more direct way to provide security training to users.
-Instead of creating and launching simulated phishing attacks that eventually lead to training, you can create and assign Training campaigns directly to users.
+In Attack simulation training in Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2, training campaigns are a fast, direct way to provide security training to users.
+Instead of creating and launching simulated phishing attacks that eventually lead to training, you can create and assign training campaigns directly to users.

-A Training campaign contains one or more built-in Training modules that you select.
-Currently, there are over 70 Training modules to select from.
-For more information about Training modules, see Training modules for Training campaigns in Attack simulation training.
+A training campaign contains one or more built-in training modules that you select.
+Currently, there are over 70 training modules to select from.
+For more information about training modules, see rtaining modules for Training campaigns in Attack simulation training.

 Inherits from [entity](../resources/entity.md).